bibz/ansible-syncthing/README.md

   steps described above are not 100% automatic.
 After having installed Syncthing on all targets, we have to stop and fill in the device ID's in the host variables.

+- Another effect of not knowing what each target's device ID is, is that the host variables defining shared folders must list all devices *including the local one*.